TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Experiments

-Different kinds of prompts will lead to different results.
-Our method trains a soft prompt to make LLM be easier to understand the input.
-To demonstrate its effectiveness, we compare it with hard prompt: \textit{Classify the given [domain] sequence as either [class label] or [class label]: [TS embedding]}.
-As shown in Figure \ref{fig:classfication ablation} middle, their accuracy differs by at least 10\%.
-Meanwhile, different initialization of the soft prompt will lead to different results.
-We set two prompt initialization methods: 1) Random initialization from uniform distribution; 2) Initialization from task description tokens embeddings of \textit{Classify the given sequence}.
-As shown in Figure \ref{fig:classfication ablation} middle, the performance of non random initialization is better than that of random.
-Besides, different length of prompts will also lead to different results.
-As shown in Figure \ref{fig:classfication ablation} bottom, when the model reaches a certain size, a prompt length of 1 can also achieve good results, and a prompt length of 20 can achieve excellent results.
+\textbf{Ablation.} In Figure \ref{fig:result} (c-d), different text prototypes will lead to different results.
+We set 3 groups of text prototypes: embeddings of \textit{value}, \textit{shape}, \textit{frequency}, and embeddings of 3 or 10 cluster centers.
+Choosing a prototype group that more accurately represents LLM's entire text embedding space can improve the performance.
+This is also suggested by Equation \ref{eq:sft}.
+Different prompt types, initialization, and length will lead to different results.
+We compare the soft prompt with the hard prompt of \textit{Classify the given [domain] sequence as either [class label] or [class label]: [TS embedding]}.
+The accuracy differs by at least 10\%.
+We set random initialization from uniform distribution and task description initialization from \textit{Classify the given sequence}.
+The latter makes the training converge faster.
+When the model reaches 1B, a prompt length of 10 can achieve excellent results.